503A compounding pharmacy

 What 503A is

-A state-licensed pharmacy that prepares medication on prescription, for one patient at a time.
+A state-licensed pharmacy that prepares medication for one named patient at a time.

 Patient-specific prescriptions